section-engineering-education/engineering-education/articles/working-with-forms-in-php/index.md

 - Login Forms
 - Registration Forms

-The form is presented to the user.
-The user inserts data and submits the form using the submit button.
+The form is presented to the user who inserts data and submits the form using the `submit` button.
 Most of the time, the form data is sent to the server for processing.
 Processing user input involves validating inputs, database operations, and providing feedback to the user.
 There are four database operations involved, namely create, read, update, and delete.
 This pattern is commonly known by the acronym CRUD operations.

 Hypertext Transfer Protocol (HTTP) enables the communication between the client (browser) and the server.
 An HTTP request is sent by a client to the server.
 The server returns the response to the client.
 There are several HTTP methods, but in this article, we will discuss `GET`, `POST`, and `PUT`.
 Data is processed based on the method mentioned.